-Most probably you have heard about DDoS attacks if you have been in the online business for a while.
-DDoS (Distributed Denial of Service) is not a new term.
-The term DDoS has been known from the early 90s and it has been used to put web services out of order by sending out loads of requests to the victim’s server.
+If you have been in the online business, you must have heard of a Distributed Denial-of-Service (DDoS) attack.
+DDoS is not new; it came up in the early 90s, and hackers have used it to put web services out of order by sending loads of requests to the victim’s server.

 - Volumetric Attacks